SaraLerma/The-Pragmatic-Programmer/README.md

 - Make sure you have good tests before you begin refactoring.
 - Take short, deliberate steps, and test after each step to avoid prolonged debugging.

-## 41. Test to code
+## 41. Test to Code

-**Testing is Not About Finding Bugs**, the major benefits of testing happen when you think about and write the tests, not when you run them. 🤔
+**Testing is not about finding bugs**, the major benefits of testing happen when you think about and write the tests, not when you run them. 🤔
 Thinking about writing a test for our method made us look at it from the outside as if we are a client of the code, not the author.
 A test is a perspective into your code, and gives you feedback about its design, api, and coupling.
 Thinking about testing made us reduce coupling in our code and increase flexibility.

 ### Test Driven Development